Asiandayboy/Rodata/README.md

 ## Rodata.RemoveUserData()
 This function removes the user's data using RemoveAsync().

-Returns true if successful or false if an error occured.
+Returns true if successful or false if an error occurred.

 If this function is called while the player is in the same server, pass in the UserDatabase reference, otherwise pass in the databse name.